International conference on Digitalization and Artificial Intelligence in Agricultural Management, 15-17 November 2023

 This conference is not only for scientists but also for those from outside the scientific world working on transitions to more efficient and sustainable agriculture systems, towards climate mitigation and adaptation, and a circular economy focusing on the sustainable use and management of natural resources.

-Please register by sending your name, affiliation and position within your institution to aiagriculture.conf@gmail.com.
+You can still register by sending your name, affiliation and position to aiagriculture.conf@gmail.com

 We invite colleagues from academia and the business sector involved in the application of artificial intelligence in agriculture to submit an abstract (Template).
-Abstracts (200 words) have to be written in English and should be submitted via email to aiagriculture.conf@gmail.com.
+Abstracts (200 words) must be written in English and submitted via email to aiagriculture.conf@gmail.com.

 THEMES